-At a glance this is what you’ll need to apply for a student visa.
-There may be some additional documents required depending on the country.
+At a glance, these are the documents you’ll need to apply for a student visa.
+There may be some additional documents required depending on the country:

 - Passport (valid and up to date)